-- 11.1.
-When processing and publishing information, the nursery will ensure it meets its responsibilities under the Data Protection Act 2018 and GDPR. - 11.2.
-Where personal information is processed, the nursery will ensure it is kept up-to-date and the LA will ensure that the rights of data subjects are reserved at all times. - 11.3.
-The nursery will act in compliance with the GDPR Policy when processing personal data.
+When processing and publishing information, the nursery will ensure it meets its responsibilities under the Data Protection Act 2018 and UK GDPR.
+Where personal information is processed, the nursery will ensure it is kept up-to-date and the LA will ensure that the rights of data subjects are reserved at all times.

-12. Policy review
+12. Monitoring and review

-- 12.1.
-This policy is reviewed annually by the governing board and Head of School. - 12.2.
-The scheduled review date for this policy is October 2019.
+This policy is reviewed annually by the Governing Board and Headteacher.

+The scheduled review date for this policy is January 2023.